 I had the opportunity to go behind the scenes and learn more about Cosmosphere Camps, an opportunity for youth grades 4-10 to learn more about the journey to space and exploration.
 It was an incredible experience that I’ll never forget!
 I highly recommend that parents register their children for one of the camps.
-All of the sessions let kids enjoy the thrill of space while having fun at camp!
+The sessions let kids enjoy the thrill of space while having fun at camp!
 Get a glimpse of what kids can expect here.

 CAMPS